eclipse-archived/whiskers.js/API.md

     });
 ````

-There is currently no validation of the attributes added in this contructor, so it is possible to add invalid SensorThings attributes to a ObservedProperty instance.
+There is currently no validation of the attributes added in this contructor, so it is possible to add invalid SensorThings attributes to an ObservedProperty instance.

 This **does not** create an instance on the remote server, only a local object.